This blog may contain affiliate links. Read our disclosure policy for more info.

 The reason is that Hot Water Beach is actually only heated by 3 thermal vents that seep up through the Earth.
 These three vents sit beneath the tide zone (the area where low and high tides sit).
 For this reason, you can only visit the hot areas 2 hours before low tide and until 2 hours after.

 Once the tide moves two hours past low tide, the pools you once sat relaxing in become victims to heavy waves and eventually get submerged in cold ocean water.
+See current Hot Water Beach tide times here.

-Avoiding the Crowds at Hot Water Beach
+Avoiding the crowds at Hot Water Beach

 If you want to visit Hot Water Beach without hundreds of other people, choosing the right time to visit is important.
 There are two ways to avoid the crowds at Hot Water Beach.